top of page

 TEAM

-BVM.
+DVM.
 PhD.
 CASANDRA GÁLVEZ

-CONSERVATION IS THE RESULT OF MULTIDISCIPLINARY EFFORT
+SUCCES IN CONSERVATION IS THE RESULT OF MULTIDISCIPLINARY EFFORT - Casandra

-After her master, Casandra obtained a doctoral degree under the program of ´´Marine Science´´ at CICIMAR-IPN with a thesis titled: ´´Guadalupe fur seal Arctocephalus townsendi health assessment (2016-2020)´´.
-During this period, she participated in several national and international marine mammal conferences and had the opportunity to collaborate with The Marine Mammal Center (TMMC) and members of National Oceanic and Atmospheric Administration (NOAA) at USA, regarding the first health assesment study of species at Guadalupe Island, B.C.
+After her master, Casandra obtained a doctoral degree under the program of ´´Marine Science´´ at CICIMAR-IPN with a thesis titled: ´´Guadalupe fur seal Arctocephalus townsendi health assessment (2016-2020) by hematological parameters´´.During this period, she participated in several national and international marine mammal conferences and had the opportunity to collaborate with The Marine Mammal Center (TMMC) and members of National Oceanic and Atmospheric Administration (NOAA) at US, regarding the first health assesment study of species at Guadalupe Island, B.C.
 Mexico.
-At the same time, the sacarse number of multidisciplinary programs in conservation of wild populations in Mexico, such as marine mammals, inspired her and her friend and colleague Daniela Barcenas to found CIENTINELA DEL MAR, a Nonprofit organization whose objective is to help to protect wildlife in Mexico, considering health, as an essential aspect to include in national conservation programs.
 Finally, Casandra had the opportunity to be an officer in the Mexican Marine Mammal Society (SOMEMMA, A.C.) as well as a participation at the general advisory council at Instituto Politecnico Nacional (IPN) (as student).

-Currently, Casandra belongs to National System of Researchers in Mexico (SNI, 1) and she is working in some projects regarding health and ecology of marine mammals as well as sharks with different institutions in Mexico and the U.S. She is starting her collaboration as part time professor of subjects such as Conservation Medicine in different universities.
+Currently, Casandra belongs to National System of Researchers in Mexico (SNI, 1) and she is working in some projects regarding health and ecology of marine mammals in Mexico.
+She is starting her collaboration as part time professor in Universidad Veracruzana at Tuxpan unit.
 Her main goal is to apply health knowledge to improve wildlife management and conservation programs in Mexico.
 She thinks conservation success of wildlife populations is proportional to the multidisciplinary background of people involved.
-Therefore, CIENTINELA DEL MAR, is currently working on that matter.
+Her main areas of interest are politics and wildlife management, conservation Medicine as well as Health aspects of free-range populations.

 12718143_10156667362810459_5458228407409

-BVM.
+DVM.
 MSc.
 DANIELA BARCENAS DE LA CRUZ

 Daniela studied the career of Veterinary Medicine and Zootechnics at Instituto Tecnologico de Sonora (2004-2009).
 Since she was a student she became really interested in wildlife.
 In 2013 she completed her master’s in “Marine Resources Management”, by the National Polytechnic Institute (Instituto Politecnico Nacional) at Centro Interdisciplinario de Ciencias Marinas (CICIMAR-IPN) where she began her work with marine mammals, especially pinnipeds.
 Her master’s theses title was: ´´Exploring the causes of mortality of the California sea lion Zalophus californianus at Magdalena Island, B.C.S., Mexico´´.